Chocorean/authmod/README.md

 ls ./build/libs/authmod-*.jar
 ```

-## Internationalization
+### Internationalization

 Pull requests for adding i18n are more than welcomed.
-Please make sure to:
-- create a JSON file: `src/main/resources/assets/authmod/lang/XX_YY.json`
-- update the `Language` enum `src/main/java/io/chocorean/authmod/core/i18n/ServerLanguageMap.java`
-- update this `README.md` file with your pseudo (optional but strongly recommended!)

-Thank you!
+See [authmod-core](https://github.com/Chocorean/authmod-core), section [Internationalization](https://github.com/Chocorean/authmod-core#internationalization) for more details.

+### Releasing a new version
+1. Apply the changes on the branch whose name corresponds to the forge version (*let's say you're on branch [`1.12.2`](https://github.com/Chocorean/authmod/tree/1.12.2)*).
+1. We're going to create a git tag.
+Its name must follow the pattern `v<version-of-forge>-<version-of-authmod>`.
+1. Create the git tag: `git tag -a v1.12.2-1.0.0 -m "Release a new version for forge 1.12.2"`
+1. Push the changes `git push`
+1. And then push the tag: `git push --tags`

 ## Contributors